JassoftLtd/DashVid.io/README.md

 Running

-run `terraform apply` to see it work.
+run `terraform apply -parallelism=1` to see it work.